alb3rtov/alb3rtov/README.md

 - 💬 Ask me about in albertovmrm@gmail.com
 - 📫 How to reach me: You can visit my [blog](https://informaticaenuno.wordpress.com/)

+I worked as a system administrator in user help center of a spanish company where I managed Active Directory, SQL Databases, configure devices to workers, fix technical issues.
+I also have experience with Unix systems configuring servers of DNS, DHCP, web, FTP, STMP and managing, designing and simulating networks of computers.
+You can see further information in [my personal blog](https://informaticaenuno.wordpress.com/)

 ### Languages and Tools